Converting 6.x themes to 7.x

 Themes in Drupal 7 need to ensure that the $help variable is printed in page.tpl.php and, if the theme overrode the default regions, that the following line is added to its .info file:

-regions[help] = HelpThe help text is now surrounded by the block.tpl.php template’s <div> tags and classes, so the CSS used to style the help likely needs changing.
+The help text is now surrounded by the block.tpl.php template’s <div> tags and classes, so the CSS used to style the help likely needs changing.

-Mission statement removed, 'highlight' region suggested
+Mission statement removed, 'highlighted' region suggested

 (issue) In Drupal 6, the page template received a special variable called $mission, which contained the mission statement setting of the website when on the front page.
 Drupal 6 themes also had an option on the theme settings page to toggle this functionality.
 Drupal 7 removes the mission setting and the option toggle in favor of the more general custom block placement in regions.

-Drupal 7 core themes now include a region named 'highlight' which uses the same display as the mission statement area in Drupal 6.
+Drupal 7 core themes now include a region named 'highlighted' which uses the same display as the mission statement area in Drupal 6.
 Whether this region has content now depends on administrators setting block placement, and is not limited to the front page only.
-Content in the highlight region will be surrounded by the block.tpl.php template’s <div> tags and classes, so the CSS used to style this area might need changing.
+Content in the highlighted region will be surrounded by the block.tpl.php template’s <div> tags and classes, so the CSS used to style this area might need changing.

 (issue) In Drupal 6, the page template received a special variable called $footer_message, which contained the footer message setting of the website.
 This was usually output before the footer region ($footer) by the template.
-Drupal 7 recognizes, that the footer message was just a special type of user defined block.
+Drupal 7 recognizes that the footer message was just a special type of user defined block.
 Those who had this setting in Drupal 6 will get a user defined block in the update, positioned in the $footer region.

 To update your themes, just remove the $footer_message variable from them.